About this Program

 To graduate with this major, students must complete all university, college, and major requirements.

-The Department of Wildlife Ecology and Conservation fosters education, expands knowledge, and rewards scholarship, using multi-disciplinary approaches for the purpose of understanding, managing, and conserving biological resources.
+The Department of Wildlife Ecology and Conservation fosters education, expands knowledge, and rewards scholarship.
+This is accomplished by using multidisciplinary approaches for the purpose of understanding, managing, and conserving biological resources.

 Email | 352.846.0643 (tel) | 352.392.6984